14th > December > 2011 Archive

 Hitachi Data Systems has revved its cloud object storage on-ramp, the file data-gulping HDI, to share data, restore old versions of files, and continuously migrate new files into a Hitachi-based cloud.

 Star Wars: The Old Republic fans are getting hot under the collar after it emerged that they may not be able to continue playing the game with pre-release "Early Access" code once the title hits shop shelves.
+That might not matter so much if developer Bioware hadn't said such a so-called "grace period" would be in force.

 Microsoft's cloud has partially descended on the iPhone with SkyDrive now available for Apple's super-soaraway mobile.